One of the tools that old school shavers use is a shaving bowl.

 Manufacturers use various types of materials in the production process.

 Price will vary between $2 to $30++ at least in Amazon.
-Retail stores will probably more expensive.
-The cheapest shave bowls are typically made from low grade stainless steel.
+Retail stores will be probably more expensive.
+The cheapest shave bowls are typically made from low-grade stainless steel.
 While the most expensive ones are porcelain.

-You can buy a good quality shaving bowl at the middle of the range – between $11 and $25.
+You can buy a good quality shaving bowl in the middle of the range – between $11 and $25.

-Edwin Jagger has a reputation of manufacturing high quality wet shaving products.
+Edwin Jagger has a reputation for manufacturing high-quality wet shaving products.
 And their shaving bowl is no different.
-This product is made from porcelain so it will have good heat retention.
+This product is made from porcelain so it will have excellent heat retention.

-Biggest downside would be price.
+The biggest downside would be the price.
 At close to $20, this bowl is on the high end of the price range.
 But if you’re willing to spend for something with quality, this will be worth it.

-If you want something that’ll last for a really long time then look no further than the Schöne Stainless Steel Shaving Bowl.
+If you want something that’ll last for a really long time, then look no further than the Schöne Stainless Steel Shaving Bowl.
 The design is as basic as it gets.
-This bowl is great for soaking shave soaps and creating lather.
+This bowl is excellent for soaking shave soaps and creating lather.

 The cover really isn’t a need unless you want to store your soap in it.